Chagas Disease (American trypanosomiasis)

 • Contaminated blood products (transfusions),

-• Eating uncooked food that is contaminated with feces from infected kissing bugs, and/or
+• Eating uncooked food contaminated with feces from infected kissing bugs, and

 • Accidental laboratory exposure.

-Chagas disease is not transmitted from person-to-person through contact with infected people or animals.
+Chagas disease does not spread person-to-person through normal contact with infected people or animals.

 triatoma-protracta-map

-Most kissing bugs are found in Texas, New Mexico, and Arizona.
-Also, these bugs can be found throughout most of California in natural areas, including rural foothills and mountainous areas.
+Kissing bugs are key in spreading Chagas disease.
+Most kissing bugs are found in Texas, New Mexico, and Arizona but are also found in parts of California, especially in rural foothills and mountainous areas.

-• 28% of these bugs located in Southern California are infected with T. cruzi.
-This species differs from other kissing bugs because it bites and defecates separately, decreasing the chances for local transmission to occur.
+• About 28% of these bugs in Southern California are infected with T. cruzi.

-• Adult kissing bugs can fly and are attracted to light, especially on warm nights, and can get into homes through cracks or holes in infrastructure or through open windows or doors.
+• Adult kissing bugs can fly and are attracted to light, especially on warm nights.
+They can get into homes through cracks or holes in walls or through open windows or doors.

 kissing bug

-There are 11 different kinds of kissing bugs in the U.S., but the most common kinds are about 1-inch long with dark red stripes, or yellow-orange stripes.
+There are 11 types of kissing bugs in the U.S. The most common bugs are about 1-inch long with dark red stripes or yellow-orange stripes.
 Some, especially those found in California, may have a single, light-brown band around the outer edge of the body.

 • The bugs have a long, cone-shaped head with a dark brown or black body.

-• Young kissing bugs, called nymphs, look similar in appearance to adults but they are smaller and do not have wings.
+• Young kissing bugs, called nymphs, are smaller and do not have wings.

 Do not touch a kissing bug with your bare hands!
-Use a glove or plastic bag to catch the bug so you do not touch the bug directly to avoid exposure to possible parasitic infection of Chagas disease.
+Use a glove or plastic bag to catch the bug.

 There are two phases of Chagas disease: acute and chronic.
-Most people with acute infection have no symptoms (asymptomatic) and if left untreated, they will progress to chronic infection.
+Most people with acute infection have no symptoms (asymptomatic).
+If left untreated, it will progress to chronic infection.

 • Fever;